Cruden Bay: Literary associations

 The village has associations with various figures in literature.

 Dr Samuel Johnson and James Boswell were guests at Slains Castle in 1773.
 Johnson said that "no man can see with indifference" the sea chasm known as the Bullers of Buchan, which is near the village.

 Dun Bay, or Yellow Rock is also near the Bullers of Buchan, and is associated with Walter Scott's The Antiquary.

+Bram Stoker was a regular visitor between 1892 and 1910.
+An article in the Buchan Observer from 1897 discusses how he discovered the village:Cruden has an enthusiastic friend in Mr Bram Stoker, Sir Henry Irving’s manager.
+Mr Stoker (says a London correspondent), made the acquaintance of the district – as he tells me – by accident.
+He wanted to find a bracing place far north on the east coast.
+From a large ordnance map and the geological formations, he knew that some such place must lie between Peterhead and Aberdeen.

-Bram Stoker was a regular visitor between 1893 and 1910.
-Because he was a part-time writer, his Cruden Bay holidays provided him with the largest amount of spare time to write his books.
-He stayed at the Kilmarnock Arms Hotel in 1893 and 1894, and thereafter in cottages in Cruden Bay and Whinnyfold.
+Accordingly, he went to Peterhead and walked down the coast, and when he saw Cruden he telegraphed to his family to come on to the Kilmarnock Arms Hotel.
+Mr Stoker has been there every summer since then, and hopes some day to have at Cruden his own pied-à-terre.Because he was a part-time writer, his Cruden Bay holidays provided him with the largest amount of spare time to write his books.
+He stayed at the Kilmarnock Arms Hotel in 1892 and 1894, and thereafter in cottages in Cruden Bay and Whinnyfold.
 The early chapters of Dracula were written in Cruden Bay, and possibly most of the rest of it was too.
 He also set two novels in and around the village, The Watter's Mou' (1895) and The Mystery of the Sea (1902).

 James Macpherson's poem The Highlander (1758) takes the battle of Cruden as its model.

 Early area history

 Earliest nearby human traces are evident in nearby Catto Long Barrow, a massive stone structure now surrounded by agricultural fields.

-The nearby cliff top Slains Castle was begun in 1597 and abandoned and un-roofed for tax purposes in the 1920s.
+The nearby cliff top Slains Castle was begun in 1597 and partly demolished in the 1920s.
 Bishop's Bridge spans Cruden Water and dates from 1697.

 William Hay, 18th Earl of Erroll, established the fishing community of Port Erroll in the 1840s and 1850s.
 A functional harbour at the mouth of the Water of Cruden was added in the 1870s.
 Before that a tiny, long-abandoned hamlet of rudimentary fisher cottages, simply known as Ward, stood exposed on top of Ward Hill, just above the harbour site.
-There was also a parish school since 1606, housed in the elegant two-storey [(Erroll Schoolhouse]) from 1834; the Presbyterian Church dedicated to Saint Olaf or commonly called the Old Kirk—built in 1776, with distinctive conical towers added in 1833—and Saint James Episcopal Church, notably the first structure designed by architect William Hay on top of Chapel Hill in 1842.
+There was also a parish school since 1606, housed in the two-storey Erroll Schoolhouse from 1834; the Presbyterian Church dedicated to Saint Olaf or commonly called the Old Kirk—built in 1776, with distinctive conical towers added in 1833—and Saint James Episcopal Church, notably the first structure designed by architect William Hay on top of Chapel Hill in 1842.